dadi/publish/docs/components/Table.md

 ### `onSelect`

 A callback function that is fired whenever rows are selected.
 The function will be called with an array of selected indices as the argument.

 - type: `func`

+### `selectLimit`

+The maximum number of rows that can be selected at the same time.

+- type: `number`
+- default value: `Infinity`

 ### `selectable`

 Whether rows are selectable.
 When `true`, check boxes will automatically be added to the table head and to each row.

 - type: `bool`
 - default value: `true`